Formlabs/Powder-Thickness-Scripts/README.md

 note the first newline is after the word `Baseline`; I can't figure out how to disable text wrapping.

 The important thing is the columns starting with `Mean Keyence Thickness`, `Keyence Thickness Standard Deviation`, `Transmission 1`, `Transmission 2`, and `Baseline`.
 The first row must contain exactly these names.
+#### Arguments
+`--includeZero`: if set, makes the script include the zero-point in both the plot and the fit.
+If not set, then the zero-point will be ignored.

 ### `ks_thickness_tester.py`
 Performs a Kolmogorov-Smirnov test to see whether a set of given materials' thicknesses seem to come from the same population as a set of other materials' thicknesses.